 Periodically, mated queens are taken away from the small hives to be used as breeding stock by many beekeepers from South Australia, Tasmania, Victoria, NSW and Qld.

 The reason for using an isolated island for the bees is to maintain the genetics and to ensure the natural pure mating of the queen bees.
 A queen bee will mate in flight within an 8km radius around the hive.
 Keswick Island is far enough away from the mainland to ensure drones that the queen mates with can only come from the hives on the island.
 With naturally mated queens, there is some certainty that the most vigorous drones get to mate and thus her colony may inherit hive vigour by this method.
 An alternative method is artificial insemination, but man-selected drones may not be the most vigorous ones.

 The bees are supported by aparists, John and Des Covey.
-Keswick Developments encourages this operation as a means of preserving a valuable part of the natural ecosystem.
+Greaton Keswick encourages this operation as a means of preserving a valuable part of the natural ecosystem.